-Document front and rear sensor actuators and document sensor PCB
+Document front and rear sensor actuators, document width sensor actuator, document sensor PCB, and document width sensor PCB

-(21) At each of the document front and rear sensor actuators, lightly press the corresponding lock arm, slide the actuator towards the lock arm, and remove it together with the corresponding actuator spring.
+(25) At each of the document front and rear sensor actuators and the document width sensor actuator, lightly press the corresponding lock arm, slide the actuator towards the lock arm, and remove it together with the corresponding actuator spring.

-(22) Press the lock arm and pull the left edge of the document sensor PCB to the front and upwards to remove the PCB.
-Then disconnect the document sensor PCB harness from the PCB.
+- (26) Press the lock arm and pull the left edge of the document sensor PCB to the front and upwards to remove the PCB.
+Then disconnect the document sensor PCB harness from the PCB. - (27) Press the two PCB supports and remove the document width sensor PCB.
+Then disconnect the document width sensor harness from the PCB.